CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 - Analyse each line in a given program and state what the line does when the program executes
 - Explain the difference between returning a value and logging a value
 - Assess and explain whether a function can reference a given variable or not
-- Explain what is meant by the term "implementation opacity"
 - Explain how to reuse some code to perform a specific task
 - Propose clear and meaningful parameter names for a function
 - Given a problem, suggest clear semantic names for a function designed to solve the given problem